gheorghina/gheorghina.github.io/_posts/2019-09-01-elasticsearch-braindump.markdown

 Reducing the number of primary shards from the default 5 to 1 (see Sharding for details)

+Use Index Templates to simplify creation of new indices with the desired settings and mappings.

 ### AWS Recommendations

 The recommended AWS instance type is i3.2xlarge because it has locally attached 1900 GiB NVMe SSDs, which means the disk access will increase the overall ES performance.